sirosen/globus-sdk-python/docs/experimental/auth_requirements_errors.rst

 Auth Requirements Error response dictionary, and will raise a ``ValueError`` if a supported field is supplied with a value of the wrong type.
-``GlobusAuthRequirementsError`` does not, however, attempt to mimic or itself enforce any logic specific to the Globus Auth service with regard to what represents a coherent combination of fields (e.g., that ``session_required_mfa`` requires either ``session_required_identities`` or ``session_required_single_domain`` in order to be properly handled).
+``GlobusAuthRequirementsError`` does not, however, attempt to mimic or itself enforce any logic specific to the Globus Auth service with regard to what represents a valid combination of fields (e.g., ``session_required_mfa`` requires either ``session_required_identities`` or ``session_required_single_domain`` in order to be properly handled).